hannibal002/SkyHanni/docs/discord_roles.md

 ## Core Team Roles

 Hand-picked by **Admins** from members who have already held the **Contributor** or **Community Helper** role for some time.
-If those users talk to you, don't ignore them.
+If those users talk to you, you better pay attention.

 - **Moderator**
     - This role has moderation permissions (warn, mute, ban).